xrettle/WFGY/TensionUniverse/BlackHole/Q082_binding_problem.md

 *Setup:*

 * Use visual search or matching tasks that involve color, shape and location features.

 * Construct conditions with:

   * low load: few objects, simple features, ample time,
   * medium load: more objects or features,
   * high load: many objects, similar features and short display time.

 * Collect:

   * error rates for feature conjunctions,
   * reaction times,
   * basic report patterns.

+* Before data collection or analysis:

+  * choose one encoding `e` in `E_bind`,
+  * fix the resolution set `{r_1, ..., r_K}`,
+  * fix `w_struct`, `w_report` and low/high tension thresholds according to the TU Tension Scale Charter,
+  * record these choices in a pre registered analysis plan.

 *Protocol:*

-1. For each trial and condition, define a state `m` in `M_bind` that encodes local feature activity, candidate object tokens and reports.
+1. For each trial and condition, define a state `m` in `M_bind` that encodes local feature activity, candidate object tokens and reports, and discard episodes that fall in `S_sing_bind`.

-2. For each state and a fixed resolution index `r_level`:
+2. For each regular state and a fixed resolution index `r_level`:

    * compute `DeltaS_struct(m; r_level)`,
    * compute `DeltaS_report(m; r_level)`,
    * compute `Tension_bind(m; r_level)`.

 3. Group states by condition (low, medium, high load) and compute:

    * mean tension `I_bind_mean` for each group,
    * empirical relation between tension and error rate.

-4. Repeat for several encodings in `E_bind` that are fixed in advance.
+4. Optionally repeat the entire experiment for several encodings in `E_bind`, each with its own pre registered parameters, and compare patterns qualitatively rather than tuning encodings to fit any desired outcome.

 *Metrics:*